 You are what you are today because of the choices you made in the past.— Jim Rohn

 There you have it.
 Those are a provider’s options with Medicare.
 The list of options is not extensive, but options do exist.
 As indicated, each option has financial implications for a provider and a medical practice.
-In our next blog, we will look at those in detail and provide examples.
+In a future blog post, we will look at those in detail and provide examples.

 Did you make a choice?
 Which option works best for you?
-If you have questions or need advice for your decision, please contact us.
+If you have questions or need advice on your decision, please contact us.
 We are happy to help.